LDFranck/SHA-256/README.md

 ```
 > **:warning: Warning:**\
 > The OpenLANE project is updated on a weekly basis, and the previous scripts might be outdated.
 If the provided test case happens to fail, restart your server and follow the installation instructions available on their GitHub.

-## Exploratory Analysis Data
-All data generated and used throughout the exploratory studies performed in the article is available in the [exploratory](/exploratory) folder.
-The OpenLANE configuration files and parameter matrix have also been added to facilitate reproducibility.